Tree and Shrub ID

 Iconic swamp tree with flared base and "knees"; thrives in standing water.

-Extremely adaptable; early spring blooms; bright red fall foliage.
+Extremely adaptable to many soil types; early spring blooms; bright red fall foliage.

 • Sweetgum (Liquidambar styraciflua)

-Star-shaped leaves; prefers moist lowlands and swamp edges.
+Star-shaped leaves; prefers moist lowlands and swamp edges, but also found in uplands.

 • Willow Oak (Quercus phellos)

-Common in bottomlands and wet flatwoods; narrow, willow-like leaves.
+Common in bottomlands, wet flatwoods and rich uplands; narrow, willow-like leaves.

 • Water Oak (Quercus nigra)

-Semi-evergreen oak common on wetland edges and low flats.
+Semi-evergreen oak common on wetland edges, low flats and uplands.

 • Cabbage Palmetto / Sabal Palmetto (Sabal palmetto)

-State tree; found along freshwater rivers, swamps, and floodplain hammocks.
+State tree; found along freshwater rivers, swamps, floodplain hammocks and upland sites.

 • Buttonbush (Cephalanthus occidentalis)

-Rooted in shallow water; spherical white flowers attract pollinators.
+Rooted in or near shallow water; spherical white flowers attract pollinators.

 • Wax Myrtle / Southern Bayberry (Morella cerifera)

-Aromatic evergreen; found on slightly drier wetland margins.
+Aromatic evergreen found on slightly drier wetland margins; fruit critical for migrating birds.

 • Elderberry (Sambucus canadensis)